artyom-beilis/skyhopper/README.md

 1. Develop procedure for phone alignment for equatorial mounts.
 2. Implement zoom-via-pinch.
+3. Implement installable web application

 ## Known Issues

 - On some iPad versions (iOS 12.5) the star/target selection does not work

-## Serving SkyHopper of remote location
+## Serving AstroHopper of remote location

 At remote locations internet isn't always present.
-SkyHopper provides simple web server written in python3 to serve the SkyHopper over LAN.
+AstroHopper provides simple web server written in python3 to serve the AstroHopper over LAN.
 You can setup it on any device that can run python 3.

 This is how you can serve it from an Android phone: